What is Project Cost Management?

 - Supports continuous improvement: Cost management encourages learning from past projects by analyzing cost data and setting benchmarks.
 It facilitates the comparison of projects for continuous improvement and future planning.

-The Project Cost Management Process
+The Project Cost Management Process: 4 Key Steps

 Step 1: Resource planning